NishilJ/ipauth/README.md

-# ipauth
- A Minecraft Fabric mod that enables per user IP authorization.

 ## Description

 This mod adds per user IP based authorization.

 This mod is very useful for offline mode Minecraft servers because it ensures that a user with a username can only join from a specified IP.
 This avoids impersonating other users and stealing their dear resources.

+Forked from weisrc.

 ## Commands